 If you’re moving onto a bottle as you’re going back to work give you and your baby plenty of time to get into your new routine.
 If you’re planning on moving to formula try to get them comfortable on the bottle with breastmilk before changing to formula.

 Remember most babies go through this and get there in the end.

 Imagine you’re on a diet and you’re having your healthy lunch with a scrumptious cake on the table.
 No wonder baby isn’t co-operating when the thing they wants the most (your boob) is right there.
 Try getting others to do the feed so you’re not around to remind them of what they’d prefer.

-Once you have tried all the above and more you may be tempted to keep trying different bottles and teats until your baby accepts one.
+Once you have tried all the above and more you may be tempted to keep trying different bottles and nipples until your baby accepts one.
 Each time you try a bottle your baby gets a little more comfortable with it.
 Assuming you’ve tried all the above, 6 tries of the same bottle is likely to be as successful as trying 6 different bottles.
 So save your pennies and persevere with the bottle you think is closest to breast in shape and movement.